 Depression affects people of all ages in all different stages of life.
 Everyone experiences symptoms of depression at some point in their lives and some will experience it more than others.
 However, there are some people who experience such severely intense feelings of sadness, hopelessness, and worthlessness that it affects their ability to function properly on a day to day basis.
 Clinical depression goes beyond the temporary feelings of sadness that exist as part of being human and extends into all aspects of a person’s life.
 People who are depressed suffer from such powerfully low emotions that it affects their thoughts, their feelings, their behaviors, their mood, and even their physical health.

 You might currently be in a position where your personal, social, and/or occupational responsibilities are being negatively affected due to the debilitating effects of your depression.
 You might be feeling helpless believing that you have lost the ability to control your emotions.
 You might be experiencing deteriorating feelings of self-worth due to the fact that you have to struggle just to get through your daily routines.
 You might even feel as though you are completely isolated from the rest of the world.
 But you don’t have to feel that way.
 You are not alone.
-There is hope for your future if you can find it in yourself to seek out the help that you need in order to gain back the happy and fulfilling life that you deserve.
+There is hope for your future if you can find it in yourself to seek out the help for your mental health that you need in order to gain back the happy and fulfilling life that you deserve.

 Helping a Loved One or Family Member Get Treatment

 Watching a loved one suffer from depression can be heartbreaking.
 It can also cause you to feel a sense of helplessness because you may feel unsure as to what you can do in order to help your loved one find the reprieve that he or she needs in order to return to a normal, happy level of functioning.
 You may even experience feelings of guilt in wondering whether or not you may have done something that caused your loved one to slip into this emotional low.
-It is important to remember that you are not the cause; the illness is not about you, it is about your loved one.
-But you can help by working towards getting him or her the help that he or she needs.
+It is important to remember that you are not the cause; the mental health illness is not about you, it is about your loved one.
+But you can help by working towards getting him or her the help at a treatment center that he or she needs.

-If you are unsure as to whether or not your loved one truly is suffering from depression, the following examples have been provided as a guideline to see if your loved one’s symptoms coincide with symptoms that tend to correlate to the existence of depression.
+If you are unsure as to whether or not your loved one truly is suffering from depression, the following examples have been provided as a guideline to see if your loved one’s mental health symptoms coincide with symptoms that tend to correlate to the existence of depression.
 That being said, the following examples are not the only symptoms that can occur, nor are they symptoms that absolutely must occur in order for your loved one to be diagnosed with depression.
 This list is meant to serve as a general guide.
 Potential signs that your loved one is in need of help can include:

 - Sleeping more often than is normal for the person